haaklina/Final-Project/Statistical approach.md

+# Based on following output, the analysis is formulated in details
 85% horizontal symbiont transmission (χ² = 21.4, p < 0.001).

 ANOVA: Significant differences in light organ structure (p = 0.003).